Independent African news, markets, culture and politics.

 US federal government enters shutdown, raising fears of global uncertainty

-The United States government has officially entered a shutdown, following the US Senate’s failure to pass a short-term spending bill on Tuesday night.
-This marks the first government shutdown in approximately seven years, with the previous one lasting 35 days from late 2018 to early 2019, being the longest in US history.
+The United States government has officially entered a shutdown after the Senate failed to pass a short‑term spending bill on Tuesday night.
+This is the first shutdown in roughly seven years; the previous one lasted 35 days from late 2018 to early 2019 and remains the longest in U.S. history.
+Hundreds of thousands of federal employees will be forced to take unpaid leave or work without pay during the impasse.

-According to reports from AP, Al Arabiya English, and CNN, the shutdown’s effects are being felt across various sectors.
-As the US government works to resolve the shutdown, international observers will be closely monitoring the situation, awaiting developments on the potential extension of the AGOA and the resumption of trade negotiations.
+Reports from AP, Al Arabiya English, and CNN indicate that the shutdown’s effects are already being felt across various sectors.
+As the U.S. government works to resolve the impasse, international observers will watch closely for developments on the potential AGOA extension and the resumption of trade negotiations.

 Scroll to Top